RESEARCH STARTER

 Low voter turnout may signify either complacent satisfaction or cynical apathy.
 High voter turnout might signify rebellion or endorsement.
 It all depends.
 Sometimes the results speak for themselves.
 But even then, complex questions of voter motivation, behavior, and desires arise.

-The vital issue in voter turnout is not how many but why.
+The vital issue in voter turnout is not how many, but why.
 And why exists, ultimately, in the mind of the individual.
 In even the smallest, cleanest election, the chance that an individual’s vote will be decisive or even important is, for practical purposes, zero.
 But the words decisive and important do not carry the same impact as meaningful.
 For a voter to vote, even in countries where voting is compulsory (such laws are usually not enforced), there must be some inner motivation.

-"Voter suppression" refers to the efforts of private or governmental organizations to convince people, usually eligible minorities, not to vote.
+"Voter suppression" refers to the efforts of private or governmental organizations to convince people, usually eligible voters of color, not to vote.
 This takes many forms, from threats and acts of violence to bureaucratic game-playing.
 Other forms of voter suppression include making it difficult for certain people or groups to register or find a polling place; requiring difficult tests, such as on the state constitution; and levying special taxes.
 "Gerrymandering," or drawing electoral district boundaries to exclude or minimize certain groups, may also fall in this category.

 Other people and groups choose not to vote for very specific reasons.
 They may, for instance, regard voting as legitimizing a political system they find abhorrent.
 Professional military may be eligible to vote but refrain, citing their desire to serve without regard to politics.
 Others may decline because of "conscientious apathy."
 An additional reason for not voting is disgust with the negativity and vulgarity that have come to dominate election campaigns in recent decades.
 Finally, some may refuse to participate in elections held by dictators or tyrannical one-party states that are typically considered illegitimate.